 In the event of a natural disaster, the Attorney General offers the following tips to assist consumers.
 Construction Fraud is common following a disaster.
 To avoid this:

 Hurricanes, wildfires and other natural disasters devastate communities and threaten the financial well-being of residents.
 The National Consumer Law Center (NCLC) works at the national and state levels to develop innovative policy solutions, train and support local advocates, and educate consumers about their financial options.
-To find out more, click: National Consumer Law Center If you click on this link you will be leaving this website.
+To find out more, click: National Consumer Law Center

 This manual was prepared to better orient volunteer lawyers with the pro bono Disaster Legal Service (DLS) program for victims of natural disasters occurring in the state of Missouri.
 Through this program, volunteer attorneys provide legal services to eligible individuals following a major disaster declaration.
 The text of this manual can be read relatively quickly.
 We encourage you to read the entire manual and to introduce your colleagues so that they will become familiar with the program and volunteer to help.
 To view the manual, click on the link below.j